 AviWorlds is celebrating a whole year of not closing down.

-“To celebrate one year online AviWorlds is now offering $5 per month private regions with 25,000 prims,” grid owner Alexsandro Pomposelli told Hypergrid Business.
+The grid is currently hypergrid-enabled, allowing residents to teleport in and out to other grids, and visitors to teleport in.
+Residents can also shop on the Kitely Market and get purchases delivered directly to their AviWorlds avatars.“To celebrate one year online AviWorlds is now offering $5 per month private regions with 25,000 prims,” grid owner Alexsandro Pomposelli told Hypergrid Business.

 Pomposelli also says that he runs backups once an hour of all the regions, as well as of the grid database.
 There are also real-time backups of user inventories.